 17. Gillette Stadium – New England Patriots

 The dynasty effect is responsible for Gillette’s reputation.
 It meets the very definition of generic and the traffic around the stadium is a living nightmare.
 Fans are saved by the team, because the places inside and around the stadium fall far short of what you’d expect from this team.
-Given how badly the Patriots took a step back this season, it likely won’t take a pandemic for this place to be half empty in 2021.
+A rough 2020 season hurt, but there is buzz in Foxborough once again and that will lead to capacity crowds.

 16. Soldier Field – Chicago Bears